freemansoft/speedtest-app-insights/README.md

 # Capturing speedtest.net data in Azure App Insights

+The labels for the open telemtry version are those than from the privous version.
+They are **lower case** and have **spaces repalced with underscores**

 ## Purpose

 This project captures internet connection statistics and sends them to an Azure dashboard.